loning/zeckendorf-hilbert/docs/euler-article/gls-union/04-igvp-framework/00-igvp-overview_en.md

 **Profound insight**:

-**Gravitational field equations are not dynamical equations, but entropy extremum conditions!**
+**Gravitational field equations can be viewed as entropy extremum conditions in this framework!**

 ## 🌊 Historical Background